a1k0n/a1k0n.github.io/_posts/2021-01-22-indoor-localization.md

 headhtml: |
   <script type="text/javascript" async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 ---
-My [DIYRobocars](https://diyrobocars.com/) entry has come a long way since my [last post](/2018/11/13/fast-line-following.html) on the subject.
-I want to highlight a localization algorithm I came up with which works really well (in this specific setting, but could be adapted elsewhere).
-I've been using it in races for a while and it really stepped up the speeds I was able to achieve (about 22mph on the front straight of this small track).
+My [DIYRobocars](https://diyrobocars.com/) autonomous RC car has come a long way since my [last post](/2018/11/13/fast-line-following.html) on the subject.
+I want to highlight a localization algorithm I came up with which works really well, at least in this specific setting.
+I've been using it in races for a while and it really stepped up the speeds I was able to achieve without the car getting "lost" -- about 22mph on the front straight of this small track.
 It makes use of a fisheye camera looking towards the ceiling, and a localization update runs in about 1ms at 640x480 on a Raspberry Pi 3, with precision on the order of a few centimeters.

 Here is a recent race against [another car](https://twitter.com/SmallPixelCar) which is about as fast, except it uses LIDAR to localize using the traffic cones as landmarks.
-(My car previously localized using the cones as well, except using a monocular camera, but the ceiling lights are much better when we have them.)
-It's a three lap race where there's an extra random cone on the track, and the cars squeezed in to avoid it and instead hit each other.
+(My car previously localized using the cones as well, except using a monocular camera, but the ceiling lights are much better when we have them.
+Cone-based localization deserves a blog post of its own.)
+It's a three lap head-to-head race where there's an extra random cone on the track.
+We haven't developed passing strategies yet though, so there are frequent racing incidents...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PsfkLj527Go" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 *DIYRobocars race on March 7, 2020.
-We had a little accident but my car (blue) somehow made it through unscathed...*
+We had a little accident but my car (blue) somehow made it through unscathed...
+I finished my three laps just to record a time for that heat.*

 I put a fisheye lens Raspberry Pi camera out the front windshield of a 1/10 scale touring car.
 It's mounted sideways because it has a wider field of view